The Proposal Bystander Effect

 Bystander Effect: A phenomenon in which people fail to offer needed help in emergencies, especially when other people are present in the same setting.
 Studies of this tendency, initially described in response to well-publicized failures of bystanders to render aid in emergencies, have identified a number of psychological and interpersonal processes that inhibit helping, including misinterpreting other people’s lack of response as an indication that help is not needed, confusion of responsibility, and diffusion of responsibility. (via dictionary.apa.org)

 Are you having trouble engaging SMEs or struggling to assign tasks to disinterested team members?
 Are you missing project milestones?
-You may be a victim of the proposal bystander effect.
+Unfortunately, you may be a victim of the proposal bystander effect.

 Traits of the Proposal Bystander Effect: